apache/drill/metastore/metastore-api/README.md

 If properties are supported, map with properties names and values is returned. otherwise empty map is returned. `Metadata#properties` is used to obtain properties information.

-### Filter expression
+### Data filtering

-Metastore data can be read or deleted based on the filter expression.
+Metastore data can be read or deleted based on the filter expression and metadata types.

+#### Metadata types

+Each concrete Metastore component implementation supports specific metadata types which identify metadata inside Metastore component units.
+For example, for `tables` component, supported metadata types are` TABLE`, `SEGMENT`, `FILE`, `ROW_GROUP`, `PARTITION`.
+Metadata types are based on `org.apache.drill.metastore.metadata.MetadataType` enum names.

+Metadata types should be indicated during read or delete operations.
+If all metadata types are needed, `MetadataType#ALL` metadata type can be indicated.

+#### Filter expressions

 All filter expressions implement `FilterExpression` interface.
 List of supported filter operators is indicated in `FilterExpression.Operator` enum.
 When filter expression is provided in read or delete operation, it's up to Metastore